BetterHelp is an online therapy platform providing affordable and convenient mental health services worldwide.

 This messaging feature is a unique and valuable aspect of BetterHelp, as it allows you to communicate with your counselor and receive ongoing support and guidance.

-BetterHelp does not directly accept insurance, but some insurance plans will reimburse you for counseling services.
+BetterHelp does not directly accept insurance, but some insurance plans may reimburse you partially or in full for BetterHelp counseling.

-- BetterHelp does offer financial aid.
+BetterHelp offers financial aid.
 It is essential to check with your insurance provider to see if you have coverage for online counseling.

-- BetterHelp provides a receipt you can submit to your insurance company for reimbursement.
+BetterHelp provides a receipt you can submit to your insurance company for reimbursement request.

 Many insurance plans don’t provide mental health counseling coverage or have high co-pays, leaving the insured to pay upwards of $100 to $250 per counseling session, which is more expensive compared to BetterHelp rates.